RickyRomero/hello.rickyromero.com/projects/design-systems/index.md

 - `simulate-color`: Lets you change the hue or saturation of a color, or simulate what it would look like to people who experience different forms of color blindness.
 - `info`: An amalgamation of all the above packages, for quickly getting info on 1 or more colors.

-These low-level packages are useful for evaluating or transforming colors, and were used to compose more elaborate design and engineering tools.
+These low-level packages are useful for evaluating or transforming colors.
+Our prototyping team used these to compose more elaborate design and engineering tools.

 ### Color Linter

-During Global Engineering Days 202X, I teamed up with a frontend engineer and a design technologist to get [Stylelint](https://stylelint.io/) working in our build tools.
+During Global Engineering Days 2021, I teamed up with a frontend engineer and a design technologist to get [Stylelint](https://stylelint.io/) working in our build tools.
 I wrote a Stylelint plugin which used [ΔE color matching](https://en.wikipedia.org/wiki/Color_difference#CIELAB_%CE%94E*) to detect off-palette colors, recommending suitable swatches as replacements.

 [img]